Welcome to the CASCADE method of democratic community planning

 There is now a widespread recognition that communities need more control over their own development.
-In 2015 the Scottish Parliament passed the Community Empowerment Act, which, as it comes into force during 2016, will help communities (for example) to acquire underused land and buildings and to get involved in public service provision.
+In 2015 the Scottish Parliament passed the Community Empowerment Act, which is intended to help communities (for example) to acquire underused land and buildings and to get involved in public service provision.

 However, in order to make best use of such opportunities, a community must first have a clear idea of how it wants to develop.
 To that end, its first task must be to carry out a self-assessment to determine how well it meets the social, economic and environmental needs of its members.
 It must also find out about people's hopes for the future, and identify any opportunities and threats.
 Only when a community has this deep level of self-knowledge can it produce a plan that truly represents local needs and aspirations.

-Many communities hire the services of professional social research companies to produce community plans for them.
+Many communities hire professional social research companies to produce community plans for them.
 These companies will come into the area for several weeks, carry out a series of public meetings and focus groups and then produce a community plan that allots specific tasks to local groups.

 This is often seen as an attractive option, because it saves a lot of work.
 However there are some problems with this approach.
 Firstly, it is expensive, typically costing around £10,000.
 Secondly, the plan itself will be static, unable to adapt to changing circumstances and new ideas.
 Thirdly, can we really say that the community has been empowered if the process has been organised and carried out by an external agency?